A masterpiece of Art Nouveau

 It had become a successful formula which was applied to everything.
 In no time at all countless Brussels single-family homes were erected in this style, allowing the city to take up a privileged position among European capitals.
 In these houses, often only a few metres wide, the emphasis was on the decorative façades, as example The Cauchie House.

-But Art Nouveau was also applied to department stores such as "A l'Innovation" (Horta, 1900), "The Waucquez Warehouse", now the Belgian Comic Strip Center (Horta, 1906) or "Old England", now the Musical Instruments Museum (P Saintenoy, 1899).
+But Art Nouveau was also applied to department stores such as "A l'Innovation" (Horta, 1900), "The Waucquez Warehouse", now the Comic Art Museum (Horta, 1906) or "Old England", now the Musical Instruments Museum (P Saintenoy, 1899).

-From Waucquez Warehouse to the Belgian Comic Strip Center
+From Waucquez Warehouse to the Comic Art Museum

-The Belgian Comic Strip Center has enhanced its prestigious, splendid Art Nouveau store designed by architect Victor Horta.
+The Comic Art Museum has enhanced its prestigious, splendid Art Nouveau store designed by architect Victor Horta.
 The building, inaugurated in 1906, originally served as a warehouse to textile baron Charles Waucquez.
 This period (late nineteenth - early twentieth century) coincides with the beginnings of modern comic strips.